Creating a Watercolor Painting From a Photo

 We need to name the layers next.
 Look at the graphic below and name your layers accordingly.
 To rename the layer simply click the text "Background copy" and then type in the new layer name:

-Still working on the first layer renamed 'Palette Knife', from the Image > Adjustments > Hue/Saturation:
+Still working on the first layer renamed 'Palette Knife', from the Enhance > Adjust Color> Adjust Hue/Saturation:

-Increase the Saturation to around +70 and increase the Lightness slightly as well, shown below.
-Click OK to apply these settings to the photo.
+Increase the Saturation to around +70 and increase the Lightness slightly as well, shown below:

 To allow the colors to blend a little easier with the effect try using the Gaussian Blur with a Radius of 4.0 ( Filter > Blur >Gaussian Blur).